HomeBlogState of Technology: No Matter Your Industry, It’s Time to Take Cybersecurity Seriously

 Where and what is your sensitive data (ie: can you identify what has been lost in the event of a breach?
 Back up and recovery plans?)

 Dynamic entrepreneur Robert Herjavec founded Herjavec Group in 2003 to provide cybersecurity products and services to enterprise organizations.
 We have been recognized as one of the world’s most innovative cybersecurity operations leaders, and excel in complex, multi-technology environments.
-Our service expertise includes Advisory Services, Technology Architecture & Implementation, Identity Services, Managed Security Services and Incident Response.
+Our service expertise includes Advisory Services, Technology Architecture & Implementation, Identity Services, Managed Security Services, Threat Management and Incident Response.
 Herjavec Group has offices and Security Operations Centers across the United States, United Kingdom and Canada.